HLiang-Lee/HLiang-Lee/README.md

 ### Hi there 👋

 ### My profile
+My tag is a normal NLPer.
-- 🔭 I’m currently studying at Beijing Jiaotong University.
+- 🔭 I’m currently studying at **Beijing Jiaotong University**.
-- 🌱 I’m currently learning Natural Language Processing.
+- 🌱 I’m currently learning **Natural Language Processing**.
 - 🤔 I’m looking for help with study about prompt learning.
 - 💬 Ask me about KG, Prompt and other NLP things.
 - 📫 How to reach me: